The Ultimate Guide to Making Smart Decisions

 Why We Make Poor Decisions

 There are lots of reasons we make poor decisions.
-Let's take a look at two of the biggest ones.
+Let's take a look at three of the biggest ones.

 1. We're not as rational as we think.
 I like to think that I'm rational and capable of interpreting information in a non-biased way.
 Only I'm not.
 At least not always.
 We're all irrational to some extent.
 Sometimes we fool ourselves.

 2. We're not prepared.
-We don't understand the invariant ideas – the mental models — of how the world really works.
-Mental models help us make sense of what we see happening and give us a lens into solving problems.
+We don't understand the invariant ideas — the mental models — of how the world really works.
+Mental models help us make sense of what we see happening and give us different lenses through which to view the problems we need to solve.

 “The frog in the well knows nothing of the mighty ocean.”